CALL US NOW: 0207-700-2354

 Sarah Moon films

-But since the 80s she has moved into more making films, and has created short films based, naturally enough, on fairy tales like the Little Mermaid and Bluebeard.
+But since the 80s Sarah Moon has moved into more making films, and has created short films based, naturally enough, on fairy tales like the Little Mermaid and Bluebeard.
 There is a cult feature film, Mississippi One, and a pop video, for Khaled’s Aïcha.

 In the fashion photographs of Sarah Moon, the clothes are incidental to the moment.
 “For a split second, I see a sparkle of beauty passing by,” she muses.
 “That instance of grace that I nearly missed, and that will never happen again.”